 Students of Cal State East Bay should also complete and submit the California Non-Resident Tuition Exemption Request form in order to begin a review of eligibility.

-To qualify for in-state tuition fees under these bills students must meet the eligibility requirements for this program.
-Applicants must submit an AB 540/AB 2000 Affidavit (California Non-Resident Tuition Exemption Request form) to the Office of Admission.
-AB 540/AB 2000 does not grant residency status; rather, it exempts/waives you from paying non-resident tuition fees.
-You will continue to be classified as a non-resident.
+To qualify for in-state tuition fees students must meet certain eligibility requirements.
+This does not grant residency status; rather, it simply exempts a student from paying non-resident tuition fees.
+Non-resident students will continue to be classified as a non-residents.

 To be eligible, a student must meet all of the following requirements:

 For information about how and when to submit the California Non-Resident Tuition Exemption Request form, contact the Office of Admission at firstname.lastname@example.org.

 DACA is a program of the Department of Homeland Security that was created under President Obama.
 It temporarily suspends the deportation of some unauthorized individuals living in the United States.
 DACA was announced on June 15, 2012.
 Students who are granted DACA status may be employed legally in the US for up to two years (if they demonstrate “an economic necessity for employment”).
 If a student receives a work authorization permit through DACA, they will also receive a temporary Social Security Number for work purposes.

 If you are thinking about applying for DACA, make sure to get the information you need before submitting an application to the US Citizenship and Immigration Services.
 If you have additional questions, send an e-mail to: email@example.com.